Web Content Display

 PRANAMAYA KOSHA: Breath sheath.

-PRANA PRATISHTA (or PRAN PRATISHTA): Power to infuse a spiritual force into a picture or idol.
+PRANA PRATISHTHA (PRAANA PRATISHTHAA): Power to infuse a spiritual force into a picture or idol.

 PRANAVA: The syllable "Aum."